Troy Donahue: Judi Meredith

 In 1956, Donahue met actress Judi Meredith and the two began dating.
 The studio encouraged the romance and sent them on "publicity dates".
 The couple separated in 1958 due to her claims of Donahue being "too rough and too possessive".
-Meredith would go on to allege that Donahue "stormed into [her] place ... and pushed [her] face into a glass-covered picture" upon learning after their breakup she was dating a mutual friend.
+Meredith would go on to allege that Donahue "stormed into [her] place ... and pushed [her] face into a glass-covered picture" upon learning (after their breakup) that she was dating a mutual friend.

 Nan Morris

 In 1957, he began a relationship with Nan Morris.
 They were engaged at one point during the two-year relationship, however Donahue continued to see other women.
 Morris attempted to salvage the relationship, despite his infidelity and heavy drinking.
-Donahue allegedly became physically abusive with Morris during arguments - including, at one point, throwing her into the pool.
+Donahue allegedly became physically abusive with Morris during arguments, including, at one point, throwing her into the pool.

 Lili Kardell

 Donahue first met Swedish actress and model Lili Kardell at a Halloween party in 1956.
 The two reconnected in 1960 and began a romance.
 They became engaged in January 1961.
 The engagement was ended the same year after an alleged domestic abuse incident.
-Kardell claimed that she had gone to Donahue's home on August 16 to pick up her dog and found him with another woman – some claims state it was Suzanne Pleshette.
+Kardell claimed that she had gone to Donahue's home on August 16 to pick up her dog and found him with another woman.
 According to her, Donahue charged at her and she slapped him in defense.
 The two got into a fistsfight and he punched her in the face, knocking her to the floor.
 Donahue denied Kardell's version of the events; however, he agreed that the argument did become physical.

 Diane McBain, Donahue's Surfside 6 co-star, admitted to having an affair with him at this time as well; however, she claimed that she was unaware he had a serious girlfriend.

 Suzanne Pleshette

 In December 1960, Donahue met actress Suzanne Pleshette in New York, while dating Kardell.
 They would later be cast as on-screen lovers in Rome Adventure (1962), where they began their relationship.
 They announced their engagement on December 2, 1963, and wed on January 5, 1964, in Beverly Hills, California.

 Pleshette filed for divorce in June 1964 on the grounds of mental cruelty from Donahue.
 She was awarded the divorce by the Superior court in Santa Monica, California.
 She would later state that Donahue was a "sweet, good man...
 [They] just were never destined to be married [and] didn't have the same values."